n1cks0n/WhatsApp-spy/README.md

 ![example](./img/doc1.PNG?raw=true)

-Welcome to the first WhatsApp OSINT tool.
+Welcome to my first WhatsApp Spy tool.
 This was developed in early 2019 but I decided to restart the project now for fun.

 # How to Install